Sewn Stash Baskets

 To make one basket:

-- 1/2-yard of Globalweave Block Printed Fabric from India in Green Leaf
+- 1/2-yard of Globalweave Block Printed Linen from India in Green Leaf

 - 1-yard Amy Butler Quilting Solid.
 I used Coral for the journal pictures, and Okra, Lime, and Olive for the baskets in the picture above

-- Valdani Embroidery Thread in color 139 (to match the linen)
+- Valdani Embroidery Thread in color 139 (or try DMC Embroidery Thread in a color to match your printed linen)

 The bottom of this bag is a 12-inch circle.
 If you have a large compass or circular template feel free to cut your circles using them but if you don’t here is a simple way to cut a 12-inch circle: